Frank Stanley Guziec Jr, 76, of Mifflinburg entered into rest on Friday, March 24, 2023 at Evangelical Community Hospital.

 Funeral arrangements are by Dominick T. Adamo Funerals • Cremations • Monuments, 16 Walnut Street, Mifflinburg.

-in memory of Frank Stanley Guziec Jr, please visit our floral store.
+or send flowers to the family in memory of Frank Stanley Guziec Jr, please visit our